mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ### Scopes

-This will probably just be `scope=profile` for most relying parties, but there is [further documentation](/reference/oauth-details#oauth-scopes).
+This will be `scope=profile` for most Relying Parties, but there is [further documentation](/reference/oauth-details#oauth-scopes) which integrations acting as a [Resource Server][resource server] should be aware of.

 ### Webhook Events

 If your integration includes an application service that stores profile information, you should create a [webhook] URL handler to handle [Security Event Tokens (SET)][set] for [Relying Party events][rp events].
 These events will need to be verified using the FxA JWT keys that can be found from following the `jwks_uri` in the FxA well-known open-id configuration.
 For production, this URL is `https://accounts.firefox.com/.well-known/openid-configuration`.

 The FxA JWT public keys should be retrieved from this URL at start-up, and used to verify the webhook JWT.
 The [documentation on verifying a JWT](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html) for Step 1/2 are applicable to FxA JWT events.

+Integrations that are acting as a [Resource Server][resource server] will need to respond successfully with a 200 status code even if the user referenced has not used the integration.

 If you're using TypeScript, an example of verifying a JWT is shown here: